At some point, if you want a successful physical therapy practice, you have to go beyond being an excellent physical therapist.

 In any case, since you opened your PT practice, your needs may have changed.
 Maybe what worked for you when you started isn’t working now.
 Perhaps you don’t want to work 60 or more hours a week and get paid for what feels like 35 hours.
 Maybe the insurance reimbursements have become even more cutthroat and ruthless.
 Maybe your money issues have little to do with insurance and more because you’re paying too much overtime and should hire more staff.

 The point is, things change, and every business needs to change with it or reap the consequences.
 If you start looking at your revenue and realize your profit margins are shrinking, then you obviously need to come up with a strategy that grows your business.
-As noted, we happen to think that strategy should be to become a Hands-On Diagnostics franchise, but the important thing — if you’re not making as much revenue as you think you should — is that you examine your business plan and audit your books and figure out what the issue is.
+As noted, we happen to think that strategy should be to become a Hands-On Diagnostics member, but the important thing — if you’re not making as much revenue as you think you should — is that you examine your business plan and audit your books and figure out what the issue is.

 Offer more PT services.